- Determine your Explore site and before/after school care options here.

 - ESY service students may receive transportation if it determined to be a related service by the IEP team.

 - Services available for qualified students.
 Contact the ELL office at 523-1136 for information and placement.

 - Students enrolled in Explore must be compliant with the immunization requirements.
 View 2020-2021 requirements here.

 - A completed Student Health Inventory Form to inform the school nurse of chronic health conditions that may need to be addressed during the school day must be submitted.

 - Appropriate orders for specialized healthcare procedures (diabetes care, emergency medication, etc.) required as part of the care for your child during the school day must be submitted prior to the child attending classes during the summer.
-The physician order(s) or care plan must be submitted by May 1, 2019.
+The physician order(s) or care plan must be submitted by TBD.

 Methods to submit immunization records, student health inventory forms and orders for specialized healthcare procedures include:

 - In person or my mail to the Records Department or Health Service Department at the Roseanne Bentley Administrative Center, 1610 E. Sunshine.